tallcat4/open-fitter/README.md

     *   **Modularization via AST**: Using Abstract Syntax Tree (AST) tools, the large-scale source file was subdivided into separate files per function and process to improve navigability.
 (Note: The current file granularity is high and subject to future consolidation.)
     *   **Streamlining**: Identified and removed approximately 50 isolated functions that are not currently required for this project's scope.
     *   **Pipeline Structured & Visualized**: Refactored several large-scale functions into structured classes and processing stages.
 This reorganization helps visualize the processing pipeline, making the logic easier to trace for developers.
-    *   **Removed Proprietary Dependency**: Removed the dependency on the proprietary `Template.fbx` file.
-Standard clothing fitting functionality appears to operate correctly without it, though we are monitoring for potential regressions in specific features.
+    *   **Removed Proprietary Dependency**: Removed the dependency on the proprietary `Template.fbx`, `avatar_data_template.json`, and `pose_basis_template.json` files.
+Standard clothing fitting functionality appears to operate correctly without them, though we are monitoring for potential regressions in specific features.
     *   **Optimization**: Applied performance optimizations alongside the refactoring process.

 ### Version Compatibility & Base Code